bongo227/Atomical/doc/doc_gen.md

 ### Memory managment
 When a program needs memory to persist longer than the scope of a function, memory needs to be allocated from the heap.
 The heap is slower than stack but the program can choose at run-time how much memory it wants.
 This flexibility brings several problems such as: what if the operating system can't give you the memory you requested, what if you need more, what if the you never give it back.
 In languages with manual memory management the programmer must solve all these problems whenever they need to allocate memory on the heap, making the code more complex and error prone.

 One solution to this problem is a garbage collector.
 In languages such as Go and Java the run-time allocates blocks of memory, whenever the program requests memory a portion of that block is returned.
 The run-time then keeps track of where the memory is used, when the portion of memory is no longer in use its is marked and recycled ready for the next allocation.
-Over time these garbage collectors have been getting faster and much more sophisticated, one consequence of this is that it can be hard to understand their behavior.
+Over time these garbage collectors have been getting faster and much more sophisticated, one consequence of this is that it can be hard to understand their behaviour.

 The problems arises in applications which have low latency requirements, such as games.
 With virtual reality and higher refresh rate monitors, games have less than 7 milliseconds to update and render the next frame.
 GC max pause times in Go are around [50µs<sup>[6]</sup>](#6) (with considerable CPU usage) and [50ms<sup>[7]</sup>](#7) in Java, what's worse is that they can happen at anytime causing the game to freeze and stutter.
 One workaround is to budget this into your frame time i.e. 5ms to update and render and 2ms for any GC pauses, this means reduced graphics, less realistic physics and simpler game mechanics.
-Even if you do not pause mid-frame there is still the problem of: higher read/write latency, less CPU performance and less data locality (hence less cache utilization).
+Even if you do not pause mid-frame there is still the problem of: higher read/write latency, less CPU performance and less data locality (hence less cache utilisation).
 For these reason Fur will not have a garbage collector.

-#### Memory managment objectives
+#### Memory management objectives
- * Compile programs should have no runtime managed memory.
+ * Compile programs should have no run time managed memory.

 ### Command line interface
-Compilers normaly expose a command line interface to transform the syntax into an executable file.
+Compilers normally expose a command line interface to transform the syntax into an executable file.
 This makes it very easy to integrate the compiler with other build tools, text editors and IDE's.
 Fur doesn't require a large range of flags and options since it is a small language however some debug options could help the programmer (and the development of the compiler).

 #### Command line interface objectives
 * Create an executable that invokes the compiler